Dr Mark Wong

 Biography

-Dr. Mark Wong is a Senior Lecturer (also known as, Associate Professor) in Public Policy & Research Methods and the Deputy Head of Urban Studies, which ranked joint-1st in the UK in the Research Excellence Framework [REF] 2014, at the University of Glasgow.
+Dr. Mark Wong is a Senior Lecturer (also known as, Associate Professor) in Public Policy & Research Methods and Deputy Head of Urban Studies, which ranked joint-1st in the UK Research Excellence Framework [REF] 2014.
+He is also the incoming (joint-)Lead for the new Social and Urban Policy subject group.

-Mark is an expert in digital society and policy, his work focuses on three key intersecting areas:
+Mark is an expert in digital and Artificial Intelligence (AI) policy, his work focuses on three key intersecting areas:

-He is a Scottish-Minister-appointed member of the Scottish Government’s "Interim Governance Group on Developing an Anti-Racist Infrastructure, advising on the design of the Anti-Racism Observatory of Scotland, announced by the First Minister in the Programme for Government in Sept 2023.
-Mark also served in advisory roles for the Scottish Government, Public Health Scotland, and NHS Greater Glasgow and Clyde, offering expertise on countering bias and systemic racism in data infrastructure at a national Scottish level.
+He's given expert advice for the Scottish Government, public health, and industry.
+Most notably, he was appointed by the Scottish Ministers as a member of the Scottish Government’s "Interim Governance Group on Developing an Anti-Racist Infrastructure, and he is currently the Co-Chair of the Design Advisory Group.
+His research and expert advice have had a significant impact on informing the design of the future Anti-Racism Observatory for Scotland (AROS), announced by the First Minister in the Programme for Government in Sept 2023.
+In addition, Mark has served in other advisory roles for the Scottish Government, Public Health Scotland, and NHS Greater Glasgow and Clyde, offering advice on racism/anti-racism and co-design of digital infrastructure at a national Scottish level.

-In research funding, Mark has been the Principal Investigator/Co-investigator of several interdisciplinary research projects funded by the UKRI, including the EPSRC, NERC, and ESRC, and other funding bodies, e.g.:
+Mark has been the Principal Investigator/Co-investigator of several interdisciplinary research projects funded by the UKRI, including Responsible AI UK, EPSRC, NERC, and ESRC, and other funding bodies, e.g.:

-- "Protecting Minority Ethnic Community Online" (£3.34 million, CI and UofG institutional-lead, UKRI Strategic Priority Fund);
+- "Protecting Minority Ethnic Community Online" (£3.34 million, CI and UofG institutional-lead, UKRI Strategic Priorities Fund);

 - "Multilayer Algorithmics to Leverage Graph Structure" (£766K, CI, EPSRC);

-- "Innovators Assemble: Using Gaming and Game Development to Accelerate Business Engagement, Commercialisation, and Innovation in SHAPE" (£10K, PI, Research England / Aspect Network + £3K, PI, ESRC IAA);
+- "Innovators Assemble: Using Gaming and Game Development to Accelerate Business Engagement, Commercialisation, and Innovation in SHAPE" (£10K, PI, Research England / Aspect Network + £3K, PI, ESRC IAA + £14.7K, PI, Glasgow Knowledge Exchange Fund);

 - "Sustainable Screens Scotland", RSE research network grant (£20K, CI, RSE);